 Students in this concentration will:

 Students who wish to write a senior thesis based on original research may be considered for the Honors Program.
-Prospective thesis writers should arrange to do a directed reading with a faculty member during the second semester of the junior year in order to define a topic and research question and complete a thesis prospectus.
-In each semester of the senior year, students register for a thesis writing course under the supervision of their advisor.
+Prospective thesis writers should take the Honors Seminar and arrange to enroll in a directed reading course with a faculty member during the second semester of the junior year in order to define a topic and research question and complete a thesis prospectus.
+In each semester of the senior year, students register for an independent study course under the supervision of the thesis advisor.
 Please visit the department website for more information on the Honors and online portfolio requirements.

 This concentration allows you to address the following Liberal Learning goals: